Loot (TV series): Release

 The series debuted on Apple TV+ on June 24, 2022.
 The second season premiered on April 3, 2024.
 The third season premiered on October 15, 2025, with two new episodes and the rest debuting on a weekly basis until December 10, 2025.

 Reception

 Critical response

-For the first season, the review aggregator website Rotten Tomatoes reported an 83% approval rating with an average rating of 7/10, based on 54 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 83% approval rating, based on 54 critic reviews.
 The website's critics' consensus reads, "Loot doesn't quite service comedic treasure Maya Rudolph as satisfyingly as a star vehicle should, although there are enough riches here to suggest a big return on investment—when this promising sitcom finds its footing."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 22 critics, indicating "generally favorable reviews".

 Viewers have observed similarities between the plot of the show and the separation and divorce of Jeff Bezos and MacKenzie Scott.

-The second season has an 83% approval rating on Rotten Tomatoes with an average rating of 6.9/10, based on 6 critic reviews.
+The second season has an 83% approval rating on Rotten Tomatoes, based on 6 critic reviews.

+The third season holds an approval rating of 100% on Rotten Tomatoes, based on 5 critic reviews.